 There will be five very small incisions on your abdominal area.
 During surgery the incisions were closed using a type of surgical “glue,” so you will not have any sutures or staples.

 Once you are moved to the post-surgical unit, your heart rate and rhythm, blood pressure, oxygen status and urine output will be monitored.
 You will remain on the post-surgical unit until you are discharged from Sentara RMH.

 Before you are discharged, an Sentara RMH Registered Dietitian will meet with you to review your dietary instructions.
 You will be on the post-op liquid diet until your first follow-up appointment with your surgeon.

 The time of your discharge from the hospital will depend on when your surgeon thinks it is safe for you to return home.
+Most patients can expect to spend one night in the hospital for the laparoscopic gastric banding procedure, and two nights for the sleeve gastrectomy procedure.
+Patients who choose the ORBERA procedure will go home the same day.
 Every surgery patient is unique, so expectations of discharge times may vary from patient to patient.
 However, most patients can expect a one-night stay in the hospital.
 Prior to discharge, your nurse or other healthcare providers will review all activity instructions with you, along with precautions you should take and any situations that may arise when you should call your surgeon.
 You will also be given a follow-up appointment to see the surgeon in his office in a few weeks.